 10. Generating ideas that will disrupt

 All entrepreneurs dream of disrupting their industry, but few ever do because it’s rare to come up with ideas that will cause sweeping change.
 Business school may teach you that disruption begins with defining a solution to a problem and then finding a way to add value to customers’ experience.
-Sounds simple, but finding a way to break with the status quo never is.
+It sounds simple, but finding a way to break with the status quo never is.

 Thank you for reading.